tristanlt/zabinventory/README.md

 │   └── IUEM-DC203-server
 └── zabinventory
 ```
+> If used, __group\_vars__ should be in the same directory as __zabinventory__.

-## Zabbix API User creation
+## Zabbix User creation

 On the Zabbix user interface, create a user, this user will connect to the API to retrieve information.
 This user must be allowed to read all hostgroups that you want to configure with Ansible.
 It doesn't need frontend access.

-> Be sure that Zabbix User can read related hostgroups.
+> Be sure that Zabbix User is granted to read hostgroups you want to manage with Ansible.

 ## Configuration

-Zabinventory respect Ansible configuration placement rules.
-It will try to find configuration file inside :
+Zabinventory respect Ansible configuration location rules.
+It will try to find configuration in this order :

 * $ANSIBLE_CONFIG
 * ./ansible.cfg
 * ~/.ansible.cfg
 * /etc/ansible/ansible.cfg

-Edit or create your ansible.cfg
+Edit or create your ansible.cfg :
 ```ini
 [defaults]
 inventory      = ./inventory/zabinventory